mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 the hot flame of LLMs meeting the cool stone of Haskell yields a lot of wholly unique optimal paths, workflow quirks, and failure modes.

-This post will focus on understanding what I call "constraint-evading behavior" in LLMs as it relates to writing Haskell effectively with LLM collaboration.
+This post will focus on understanding what I call **constraint-evading behavior** in LLMs as it relates to writing Haskell effectively with LLM collaboration.

 Consider this Part 1 of a series.
 This post is about how to spot and understand a very common failure mode of LLMs once you actually _are_ writing